OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 ![Screen shot that shows when a table in Excel has the focus, a custom contextual tab named Table Data is shown on the ribbon](pnp-add-contextual-tabs-to-your-add-in.png)

+## Applies to

+- Excel and PowerPoint on Windows 10.

+## Prerequisites

+- Microsoft 365

 ## Run the sample

 You can run this sample in Excel in a browser.
 The add-in web files are served from this repo on GitHub.